College And Career Center

 US Marines

-Admission Rep:
+Recruiting Rep:

 There are few reputations more storied and none more deserving than that of Marine Corps Recruit Training.
 The difficulties this process presents to every recruit are as deliberate as they are legendary, as physical, mental and moral toughness are prerequisites to fight among our ranks.
 During these 13 weeks of intense battles, it is not enough to simply endure, you must prevail.
 Pushing through surrender’s pull.
 Pulling together to prevent all from falling apart.
 Tapping into the purpose that brought you here, to win for the Nation you fight for.